SZun/Machine-Learning-Trading-Bot/README.md

 ### Performance Conclusions

 From 2015 through mid/late 2017 the strategy returns for the baseline algorithm performed the same as the actual returns.
 From mid/late 2017 through mid-2018 the strategy returns for the baseline algorithm performed worse than the actual returns.
 And from mid-2018 through 2021 the strategy returns of the baseline algorithm performed better than that of the actual returns.
-From this we can colclude that although the baseline algorithms strategy returns did perform better than that of the actual returns for almost three years, since the baseline algorithms strategy returns were worse or equal to that of the actual returns for the vast majority of the timeframe, that the baseline algorihtm did not perform well and instead has a lot of work to be done to improve it.
+From this we can colclude that although the baseline algorithms strategy returns did perform better than that of the actual returns for almost three years, since the baseline algorithms strategy returns were worse or equal to that of the actual returns for the vast majority of the timeframe, we can conclude that the baseline algorithm did not perform well and instead has a lot of work to be done to improve it.

 ## Training-Window Tuning